draliceviolett/Scriptor-Jekyll-Theme/_posts/2025/2025-07-17-blog-tour-home-before-dark.md

 That brings us to the other haunting element &ndash; photographs &ndash; as the box contains a photo with some pertinent writing on the back.
 What's more, ten years on, Marsí discovers a mysterious photo tucked behind one of Stína in a family album.
 She also develops an unfinished film of Stína's, which includes a photo of a boy she can't identify because his head is out of shot, who may or may not be relevant to her investigation.

-<cite>Home Before Dark</cite> is addictive, twisty, and irresistably dark and haunting.
+<cite>Home Before Dark</cite> is addictive, twisty, and irresistibly dark and haunting.

 ![Home Before Dark blog tour banner](/images/home-before-dark-banner.jpg)